-New fresh stock.
-Extra large and heavy Peruvian Mapacho Tabaco Masos.
-For logistical reasons we have cut each Mapacho in two.
+Roughly a third of an extra large and heavy Peruvian Mapacho Tabaco Masos.
 Produced according to an old traditional method.
 Traditionally this Rustica variety of Tabaco is used for ceremonial pipes and for blowing healing during curing ceremonial rites.
 Mapacho is multiple times stronger than common Tabaco (Nicotiana tabacum).
 They are fresh and juicy.
 They were vacuum-sealed when we received them, to keep them fresh and preserved during storage and transport.
 Origin: Iquitos, Peru.
 More information below in the description.

 A whole maso weighs approximately 850 gram, is 45 cm long and 7-8 cm in diameter.

 A Mapacho Maso is a fermented solid mass of Tabaco leaves, and consists of tightly wrapped and bundled Nicotiana Rustica leaf, produced in Peru.
 They are made according to an old traditional recipe and contains a solid but juicy jungle Tabaco.
 The indigenous Amazon people have used Mapacho products in traditional ceremonies in weather prediction, fishing ceremonies, and spiritual applications such as meditation and trance.
 Tabaco is used as a healing and purifying herb and also used as a smudging herb for energy cleansing in a very similar way to sage.
 In traditional spirituality, it is believed that evil spirits cannot reside where there is this sacred Tabaco.

 You can read more about the use and history, and the significance of this Tobacco on the Mapacho Facebook page.

 Other names: Mapacho, Rustica, Nicotiana rustica, Mapacho Masos